ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/1-intro/_index.md

 {{% /notice %}}

 {{% notice info %}}
-Wherever you see the placeholder **{{< param "secret_password" >}}** in the following pages, use instead the specific password provided to you on the lab page.
-In general, whenever you need a password, even without the placeholder explicitly written, it's the same one.
+In general, whenever you need a password, it's the same one provided for lab access.
 {{% /notice %}}

 As you can see the lab environment is pretty extensive.
-You basically
+You basically have:

-have:
+- A bastion host running the VSCode server.

 - A three-node automation controller cluster with a separate DB host, accessed via SSH or web UI